Kathleen Kevany (Lead) Kkevany@dal.ca

 The Rural Research Centres Network (R2CN) aims to serve as a knowledge mobilization platform for research centres and institutes dedicated to research and engagement in rural communities and regions.
 It aims to support, engage, and mobilize rural research centres working within higher education, non-profit, public, and private sector contexts across Canada and internationally to amplify their local impact and policy relevance.
 The network aspires to identify and build on the core competencies of the rural research centres within RPLC’s network and foster space to collectively strengthen and harness these capacities for collective benefit.
-The supports may include the exchange among network members of knowledge, skills, and attributes to magnify added-value services of research centres in rural regions.
-R2CN seeks to bolster the capacity of the network of rural research centres – starting with centres within post-secondary educational institutions and expanding to other centres.
-Supports may include enhancing collaboration, sharing of expertise and resources, and strategizing on ways to substantially impact rural policy and practice.
+R2CN seeks to bolster the capacity of the network of rural research centres – starting with centres within post-secondary educational institutions and expanding to other centres to magnify the valued services of research centres in rural regions..
+Supports may include the exchange among network members of knowledge, skills, and efforts to enhance collaboration, share expertise and resources, and strategize on ways to substantially impact rural policy and practice.

 Learn more about the Rural Research Centres Network here: R2CN Introductory Page

-To join the network and for other inquiries, contact Brennan Lowery: Bclowery@mun.ca
+To join the network and for other inquiries, contact Amy Unicomb: A.Unicomb@dal.ca

 For information of conference funding opportunities, please contact us.